-- While the federal eviction moratorium has ended, state and local resources may be available to renters facing eviction.
+- State and local resources may be available to renters facing eviction.

-- On October 6, 2021, HUD announced a new rule that requires that tenants living in a HUD-subsidized property receive a 30-day notice for non-payment of rent.
+- Evictions: Tenants living in a HUD-subsidized property must receive a 30-day notice for non-payment of rent.
 The rule also requires that landlords provide tenants with information about available federal emergency rental assistance.

 The Bottom Line

 - Care teams can help families by using every means necessary to keep them housed.